Protect security settings with tamper protection

 No. Local admins cannot change or modify tamper protection settings.

-What happens if my device is onboarded with Microsoft Defender ATP and then goes into an off-boarded state?
+What happens if my device is onboarded with Microsoft Defender for Endpoint and then goes into an off-boarded state?

 Will there be an alert about tamper protection status changing in the Microsoft Defender Security Center?